No-Bake Biscuit Chocolate Glaze Salami Cake

 What type of biscuits?

-For this recipe, I utilized butter tea biscuits, characterized by their sweetened and vanilla-flavored profile with a slightly grainy texture.
-However, the beauty of this Chocolate Salami lies in its adaptability.
-Feel free to choose any other type of butter biscuits, such as Leibniz or Petit-Beurre, for a delightful variation.
+For this recipe, I used butter tea biscuits, known for their sweet, vanilla flavor and slightly grainy texture.
+The beauty of chocolate salami lies in its versatility—feel free to use other types of butter biscuits, such as Leibniz or Petit-Beurre, for a delicious variation.

 Dried fruits and nuts

 When it comes to dried fruits and nuts, the possibilities are endless.
-Customize the recipe to your taste preferences by experimenting with different combinations.
-For a festive touch, go for a red and green blend using cranberries and pistachios.
-Alternatively, explore diverse pairings like almonds and raisins or coconut and cherries.
-The flexibility of ingredient choices allows you to create a Chocolate Salami that suits your unique palate.
+Customize the recipe to match your taste by experimenting with different combinations.

-The beauty of Chocolate Salami lies in its simplicity.
+The beauty of Biscuit Chocolate Glaze Salami Cake lies in its simplicity.
 It requires no baking and can be made with just a few basic ingredients.
 It is also versatile, allowing for customization with different types of biscuits, nuts, or dried fruits to suit individual tastes.

 Ingredients